nascentdigital/dev-fundamentals/library.md

 # Great recommended resources

-Keep in mind that there are three crucial ingredients to learning and growing as a developer:
+Keep in mind that there are three important components to learning and growing as a developer:
 + self study
 + practice
 + learning from others

 ### Self Study Resources

 Have any to recommend?
-Let us know!
+Please let us know.

 #### Books
 Ask around the office and you are sure to find copies (or at least digital copies) of all of these resources.